turingschool/curriculum/source/projects/rush_hour.md

 * Max Response time
 * Min Response time
-* A list of response times across all requests listed from longest response time to shortest response time.
+* A list of response times across all payloads listed from longest response time to shortest response time.
 * Average Response time for this URL
 * HTTP Verb(s) associated used to it this URL
 * Three most popular referrers